Last updated on February 20, 2026

 Does Phyrexia Return?

-The current MTG storyline revolves around the Phyrexians plotting to invade the multiverse through the corruption of The World Tree in Kaldheim.
-There’s a copy of this tree in New Phyrexia coupled with technology like The Planar Bridge, courtesy of Tezzeret.
+No. One MTG storyline revolves around the Phyrexian's plot to invade the multiverse through the corruption of The World Tree in Kaldheim.
+Thereโs a copy of this tree in New Phyrexia coupled with technology like The Planar Bridge, courtesy of Tezzeret.

 Each praetor went to a different plane to acquire technology and knowledge (Jin-Gitaxias in Kamigawa, Urabrask to New Capenna, and Vorinclex in Kaldheim).
-Sheoldred has already launched a massive attack on Dominaria, and the final conflict is drawing nearer.
+Sheoldred launched a massive attack on Dominaria, and that's where one of the final conflicts plays out and ends with New Phyrexia being pushed outside of existence in place of Zhalfir.

 Back when Phyrexia was a bit more monolithic, Yawgmoth was its god and master.
 But after his death, leadership of the Phyrexians was passed around like a hotcake.

 The last time there was a true leader of the Phyrexians it was Karn, who was corrupted by the Phyrexian oil.
-Luckily for him he was freed from the corruption by Elspeth, Melira, and Venser, the last of which sacrificed himself to save Karn.
+Karn was freed from the corruption by Elspeth, Melira, and Venser, the last of which sacrificed himself to save Karn.

 What Did Yawgmoth Look Like?